nickcushing/Vehicle-Inventory-system/README.md

-# Python_Vehicle_Inventory
+# PVehicle-Inventory-System
 Python script for simple vehicle inventory system.
-This Python script was built for my ITS 320 Programming class.
-It allows the user to add and delete vehicles from inventory, view the inventory, update a vehicle in inventory, and export the current inventory to a text file.
-Other developers may find this simple script useful as a model of how to construct a simple inventory system within Python. lol
+This Python script was built for my Application Development class.
+It will hopefully allow the user to add and delete vehicles from inventory, view the inventory, update a vehicle in inventory, and export the current inventory to a text file.
+I hope to also include some other values that can be labeled and stored with additional car values.